emmastrand/EmmaStrand_Notebook/Comprehensive-Exams/McWilliams-exam/Plastic-Rescue.md

 > Most interested in the learning and acquired immunity section of this.. potential of environmental memory.. but this means it is highly costly.
 High risk, high reward.

+**3 categories of developmental mechanisms**
+> be able to explain this figure without the caption for exams.

 ![fig1](https://github.com/emmastrand/EmmaStrand_Notebook/blob/master/Comprehensive-Exams/McWilliams-exam/PR-1.png?raw=true)

 Big question: can this be optimized within an individual's lifespan?